My name is Crappy Coding Guy, and I use Texture2D.GetData

 Some Sugar with your Syntax?

-In my recently posted tutorial, I created the render state objects using some old-school syntax.
+In the tutorial recently posted, I created the render state objects using some old-school syntax.

 StencilAlways = new DepthStencilState();